maxinehehe/DjangoStudy/readme.txt

 This is my first Django _ myblog
-I will upload it firstly to save as matrials.
+I would like to upload it firstly to save as matrials.
+I make a change!